gadael/gadael.com/source/en/legal/index.md

 ## REFUND

 Gadael.com provides means for Account and Paid Plan cancellation on the Gadael.com website.
-If You cancel Your Account within 90 calendar days of the date of sign up, and You request a refund, Gadael.com will refund all payments You have made to Gadael.com within the 90 calendar days prior to the cancellation and refund request.
+If You cancel Your Account within 40 calendar days of the date of sign up to the paid plan, and You request a refund, Gadael.com will refund all payments You have made to Gadael.com within the 40 calendar days prior to the cancellation and refund request.

 ## PROPRIETARY/INTELLECTUAL PROPERTY RIGHTS

 Gadael.com and/or its suppliers, as applicable, retain ownership of all proprietary rights in the Service and in all trade names, trademarks and service marks associated or displayed with the Service.
 You will not remove, deface or obscure any of Gadael.com's or its suppliers' copyright or trademark notices and/or legends or other proprietary notices on, incorporated therein, or associated with the Service.
-You may not reverse engineer, reverse compile or otherwise reduce to human readable form any software associated with the Service.
+You may not reverse engineer any software associated with the Service.

-Gadael.com is a Trademark of Gadael.com, Inc.

-## EXPORT RESTRICTIONS

-You acknowledge that the Service, or portion thereof may be subject to the export control laws of the United States.
-You will not export, re-export, divert, transfer or disclose any portion of the Service or any related technical information or materials, directly or indirectly, in violation of any applicable export law or regulation.

 ## INJUNCTIVE RELIEF